14 Writing

 14.3.2 Principles of reproducible writing

 Below we outline some general principles of reproducible writing.
 These can be put in practice in a number of different software ecosystems.
 We recommend R Markdown and its successor, Quarto, which are ways of writing data analysis code in R so that it compiles into spiffy documents or even websites.
-(This book was written in Quarto.)
-Chapter C gives an introduction to the nuts and bolts of using these tools to create scientific papers.
+(This book was written in Quarto.) appendix C gives an introduction to the nuts and bolts of using these tools to create scientific papers.
+Here are these principles:

-• Use free/open-source software and programming languages.
-If possible, avoid using commercial software, like SPSS or Matlab, and instead use free, open-source software and programming languages, like JASP, Jamovi, R, or Python.
+Use free/open-source software and programming languages.
+If possible, avoid using commercial software, like SPSS or Matlab, and instead use free, open-source software and programming languages, like R, Python, Jamovi, or JASP.
 This practice will make it easier for others to access, reuse, and verify your work—including yourself!7

 6 Modulo the privacy concerns discussed in chapter 13, of course.